hayate0703/scrapy/facebook_events/README.md

 # Introduce
+My script to crawl all events of a city on Facebook.
 Not a Scrapy project, but still work as miracle :D
 Still have to change and update a lot of codes.